-2009 Fiscal Year Grants: At the Compensation Committee's December 2008 meeting, executives were granted a combination of stock options, performance units and restricted stock awards based on the allocations discussed above.
+At the Compensation Committee's December 2010 meeting, executives were granted a combination of stock options, performance units and restricted stock awards based on the allocations discussed above.

 The performance unit measures and goals include EPS Growth and Relative TSR, each weighted 50%.
 EPS Growth is measured as the cumulative value of EPS over the three-year performance period, and Relative TSR is expressed as the stock price appreciation plus dividends reinvested relative to appreciation of our peer group.
 Relative TSR is determined by calculating the change in the value of our stock plus the value of dividends and comparing that value with that of our peer group.
 This measure is considered by the Compensation Committee to be a meaningful way to assess our performance in terms of generating investment returns for stockholders.
 We use this measure relative to our peers over a three-year period as it gives a good indication of management's ability to generate these returns compared to other companies in a similar market condition.
 Stock price performance is not captured in our audited financial statements.
-Our performance against these pre-established goals determines the potential payout to executives within a range from threshold to maximum as set forth below.
+Our performance against these pre-established goals determines the potential payout to executives within a range from threshold to maximum, as set forth below.

-Relative Total Shareholder EPS G rowth Performance Unit Value Milestones Return Percentile 3 yr. cum.
-Percent R-TSR EPS Total Maximum 75% 2.66 12% \$100.00 \$100.00 \$200.00 Target 60% 2.52 9% \$50.00 \$50.00 \$100.00 Threshold 40% 2.38 6% \$37.50 \$37.50 \$75.00
+Relative Total 3-Yr.
+Cumulative

+Shareholder Return Compounded Annual Perfor mance Unit : Value

+Milestones Percentile EPS Growth % R-TSR EPS Total

+Maximum 75% 12% \$100.00 \$100.00 \$200.00

+Target 60% 9% \$50.00 \$50.00 \$100.00

+Threshold 40% 6% \$37.50 \$37.50 \$75.00